 Her discography includes the soundtrack to Ballet Russes (Intrada Label), Fleeting Visions: Collaboration II (Beauport Classical) and Conversations: Keyboard and Chamber Music by John Bilotta and David Gaines (Navano Records.)

 A passionate educator, Mrs. Keller serves as Adjunct Flute Faculty at the College of Idaho and is the flute instructor at the Dunkley School of Music.
+She has also taught applied flute lessons at Boise State University and has presented a flute masterclass at Northwest Nazarene University.
 Previously, she enjoyed teaching flute at several schools in the Bay Area including Bridgepoint Music (Menlo Park, CA), and the Myriad Music School (San Mateo.
 CA).
 Mrs. Keller has also enjoyed working with young musicians as a coach for the Boise Philharmonic Youth Orchestra, the Peninsula Youth Orchestra (CA) and at the Sun Valley Music Festival Summer Music Institute.
-She also teaches preschoolers the joy of music through the Musical Kids Program serving schools throughout the Treasure Valley.

 When not playing her flute, Mrs. Keller loves spending time with her husband Blaise and her sons, Owen & Jacob.